tommypraeger/imessage_analysis/README.md

 #### File Type
 This shows how many messages are of a specific file type.
 The only file types that I made searchable are listed above in the Using a CSV section.

-#### All: All functions (except a few that require more input)
-This runs all functions and puts them in a table except for Frequency, Word/Phrase, and File Type, because they take special input.

 ## Contributing
 - Python formatting is done using [black](https://github.com/psf/black) using the default configuration.
 Run `black .` from the application directory to formatting before committing.